KonradStanski/androidAutomate/README.md

 - Inorder to test if your device is recognized, it is highly recommended that under developer options, the "show touches" and "show swipes" options are enabled.

-## Quick CLI Use Guide
+## Quick Use Guide
+- The idea is that you can use the CLI tool to explore what is possible, and then you can script things as can be seen in the example below.
-- Run androidAutomate.py with `python3 androidAutomateCLI.py`
+- Run androidAutomateCLI.py with `python3 androidAutomateCLI.py`
 - Choose your device from the list
+- From here record touch events, play touch events, explore and search installed apps, aswell as discovered the names of clickable nodes.

 #### How to Record Events:
 - Choose "Record Event"